AnasHasanie/Weather_Alert_system/README.md

 ## Use Case

 This workflow helps users stay informed about extreme weather conditions by automatically sending alerts when temperatures become unusually high.

-⚠️ **Note:** Before publishing the workflow, remove or replace any exposed API keys, email addresses, and credentials with placeholders for security reasons.